justinstares/chat-sever/README.md

 * If you type /banned in a chat room a list of all banned users appears in the chat log
 * If you type /activeusers in a chat room all active users appears in the chat log
 * If you type /admin in a chat room the creator the room or in other words admin appears in the chat log
+* Creators of the room can assign a new admin instead of themselves